mkawalec/manifold/README.md

 ### How to get it working

-You'll need docker, fig and Make installed.
-Other than that the commands that follow should keep you covered.
-In one terminal run:

-    fig up

-In another:
+You need to install some stuff globally first, and init the environment:

-    npm install -g foreman mariner
+    sudo npm install -g foreman mariner
+    make init

+You need to fire up the interface and the server then.
+In two separate terminals to:

     make dev

-And in a third one start the server (while having the result of `make dev` running):

-    mariner migrate up
     make server

-Then head to `localhost:5000` or `localhost:5000/login` to login.
-The default credentials are `admin:admin`.
-Be safe.
+Keep em both running and head to `localhost:5000` or `localhost:5000/login` to log in.
+Default credentials are `admin:admin`